Strata-Tech/Reddit_market_analysis/README.md

 This includes US stocks with their market capitalization more than USD 100 million. (exclude penny stocks)
 Assumptions: We are taking into consideration only reddit comments which are upvoted to a certain score.
 Nevertheless the parameters can be amended to suit various needs.

+# Use cases
+By knowing market sentiment on which stocks are bullish and bearish, this may aid traders in momentum trading as well as better stock picks.

 # Sample of how output looks like: